gronki/aquila/README.md

 **[Click here](https://github.com/gronki/aquila/releases) to download packages for Ubuntu/Debian.**

-**aquila** is a package designed to be a minimalist tool for initial steps of astrophotography data processing.
+**aquila** is a command-line toolkit for astrophotography data reduction and compositing on Linux.
-There is a shortage of easy to use tools for Linux.
-Moreover, most tools in existence do not work well from terminal, which is a natural tool for managing and organizing hundreds of image files during stacking etc.
-Popular tools like IRAF are not friendly for quick use by amateur astronomers.
+While graphical tools exist for this workflow, they rarely integrate well with the terminal — the natural environment for batch-processing hundreds of FITS files, writing reproducible pipelines, and automating nightly runs.
-**aquila** is intended to fill that void.
+Aquila is designed to fit into that world: fast, scriptable, and unobtrusive.

 Currently, the package consists of following programs:

-1. ``aqstack`` for stacking and reduction of monochromatic CCD images
+1. ``aqstack`` — stacking and calibration of monochromatic CCD frames (bias, dark, flat, alignment, sigma-clipping)
-2. ``aqlrgb`` for compositing images from many filters into one color picture
+2. ``aqlrgb`` — compositing multi-filter data into colour images with luminance, white-balance, and stretching controls
-3. ``aq2`` -- currently developed interpreter for scripting image processing pipelines
+3. ``aqcli`` — a scripting interpreter for building full end-to-end image processing pipelines

 ## Installation